rackerlabs/technical-blog/content/blog/2020/2020-11-12-modern-cloud-adoption-paths/index.md

 ---

+*Originally published on August 8, 2020 at Onica.com/blog*

 Cloud computing has been one of the more prominent technological phenomena in recent years, seeing companies across geographies and industries turning to cloud services to access a range of features and capabilities that augment